SolboxOSS/rcloneview-support/howto/remote-storage-connection-settings/connect-using-cli/add-icloud-drive.md

 ---
 sidebar_position: 1
-description: How to add iCloud Drive.
+description: Learn how to configure iCloud Drive as a remote in Rclone using the CLI on Windows, including steps for two-factor authentication and integration with RcloneView.
 keywords:
   - rcloneview
   - howto